Helmoes/markdown-notes/Linux.md

 ssh-keygen -t ed25519

+ssh-keygen -t ed25519 -o -a 100
+ssh-keygen -t rsa -b 4096 -o -a 100

+ssh-keygen
+    -E <sha256/MD5>
+# Show fingerprint of specified public key file.
+For RSA and DSA keys ssh-keygen tries to find the matching public key file and prints its fingerprint.
+If combined with -v, a visual ASCII art representation of the key is supplied with the fingerprint.
+    -l
+    -f <filename> # Specifies the filename of the key file.
 ```

+- ssh is the SSH client component that runs on the user's local system
+- sshd is the SSH server component that must be running on the system being managed remotely
+- ssh-keygen generates, manages and converts authentication keys for SSH
+- ssh-agent stores private keys used for public key authentication
+- ssh-keyscan aids in collecting the public SSH host keys from hosts
+- sftp is the service that provides the Secure File Transfer Protocol, and runs over SSH
+- scp is a file copy utility that runs on SSH

 ## Save shell history
 Append the new history lines to the history file.
 These are history lines entered since the beginning of the current Bash session, but not already appended to the history file.